azuline/nixos/readme.md

 Some programs are installed outside of nixpkgs because nixpkgs sucks:

 - rofi (starting evolution via nixpkgs rofi created glibc issues)
-- evolution (i have a custom tray plugin... not in nixos)
+- evolution (i have a plugin... it is not in nixos)
+  - `evolution-on` tray plugin
 - calibre (just got errors firing it up)
 - alsa-utils (got some shared library error)
 - zoom (video doesn't work and needs some extra QT envvar)